e-money/testnets/README.md

 ## Participants

-Please contact @mdyring in the validator hangout to get added to the list of participants.
+Please contact @mdyring in the [validator hangout group](https://t.me/joinchat/HBB5elfpWv8rADBFhhjbtg) to get added to the list of participants.

 | Validator  | lilmermaid-1 | lilmermaid-2 | lilmermaid-3 | lilmermaid-4 |
 |------------|---------------|--------------|--------------|--------------|